dingdingstar/emojionearea/README.md

 #### `useInternalCDN`

-Whether to use the loading mechanism to load EmojiOne from CDN
+Whether to use the loading mechanism to load EmojiOne from CDN.
+If you prefer to use your own CDN for images, you should also specify `imageType`, and corresponding `imagePathPNG`, `imagePathSVG` or `imagePathSVGSprites` option

 **type**: `boolean`
 **default**: `true`